dotnet/msbuild/documentation/specs/static-graph.md

 For project references to projects which multitarget, it is non-trivial to figure out which target framework to build without running NuGet targets, so as a simplification the dependency will be on the multitargeting node in the graph (ie. "all target frameworks"), rather than the individual target framework which is actually needed.
 Note that this may lead to over-building when building an entire graph.
 However, Visual Studio also exhibits this same behavior today.

 For example if project B targeted `net471` and had a project reference to the example project A above, then project B would depend on project A (without global properties).
-However in reality when building project B, project A would only build its `net471` (project A + global properties of `TargetFramework=net471`) variant, and the `netcoreapp2.0` variant would not actually be built.
+However when building project B from the command-line, project A would only build its `net471` (project A + global properties of `TargetFramework=net471`) variant, and the `netcoreapp2.0` variant would not actually be built.

 Because we are using ProjectReferences to determine the graph, we will need to duplicate the mapping of ProjectReference metadata to global properties given to the MSBuild task.
 This means that we need to couple the engine to the common MSBuild targets, which means that whenever we change those targets we need to update the project graph construction code as well.